-Next, remember that most web traffic comes from a mobile device – so it’s very important that you test your graphics on mobile to make sure they still look okay on smaller dimensions.
-If not, consider creating a separate version of your graphic specifically to show to people who are using mobile devices.
+Next, remember that most web traffic comes from a mobile device – so you must test your graphics on mobile to make sure they still look okay on smaller dimensions.
+If not, consider creating a separate version to display to people using mobile devices.

-Here’s a guide to the best image dimensions for different screen sizes:
+Here’s a quick guide to the best image dimensions for different screen sizes:

-It’s also best practice not to add text directly to an image, particularly in web design, and instead to work with your web team to overlay responsive text on the image.
+It’s also best practice not to add text directly to an image, but to instead work with your web team to overlay responsive text on the image.
 Why?
-The problem with text on the image is that, if the image is on mobile, then sometimes the text is too small to read.
+The problem with text on an image is that it can display too small and unreadable on mobile devices.

 Another consideration is localization.
 Because text is fixed, it can’t auto-translate.
 The below image shows a site translated to Hungarian via Google Translate.
 You’ll see the calls-to-action aren’t HTML – instead, they’re images that include the text, which means the text can’t be translated.

-If you need to add text, for example for a social media image or blog image, ensure that there is sufficient color contrast.
-For example, this website here has been analyzed with two variations of the background color.
+If you need to add text, for a social media image or blog image, ensure that there is sufficient color contrast.
+For example, the screenshot of the website shown below has been analyzed with two variations of the background color.
 The second has a better contrast, which makes the text more legible.
 A quick ‘hack’ to add better background color contrast is to darken the border, like with this example.

-When you have taken away all unnecessary information, you should make sure that your content – meaning all your images, buttons, color, shapes, and text– is ordered in a clear and logical way.
+When you have taken away all unnecessary information, you should make sure that your content – your images, buttons, color, shapes, and text– is ordered clearly and logically.

-Nudge them to keep reading?
-Fill in a form?
-Or is it just there to give them information?
-Even if you have multiple goals in mind for your content, pick one and make sure your design makes it very clear to the end user what the goal is.
+Nudge the site visitor to keep reading or fill in a form.
+Even if you have multiple goals in mind for your content, pick one and make sure your design makes it clear to the end user what the goal is.

 “Minimalism isn’t about stripping away elements, it’s about adding just enough to let them tell your story.”

 A great example of ‘whitespace’ is the blogging platform, Medium.
 Medium’s website doesn’t distract its users with ad banners or frustrating pop-ups.
-Instead, it prioritises the right content, and shows information that the readers actually want to see.
-Instead of showing the published date, it actually shows the length of time it takes to read – which is very clever!
+Instead, it prioritizes the right content and shows information that readers want to see.
+Instead of showing the published date, it shows the length of time it takes to read – which is very clever.

 Simple design doesn’t have to be dull, but it should prioritize one thing as the focal point of the page.
-Instagram is another good example of this.
-The primary purpose is to view the images, and everything else is stripped away.
-Need some inspiration?
-HubSpot put together a list of 32 inspiring website designs.
+TikTok is another good example of this.
+The primary purpose is to view the images, and everything else is stripped away so people scroll without distraction.

-So just remember: Focus on getting the key things right – color, imagery, typography, and composition – and your designs will hit the mark with your audience.
+So remember, focus on getting the four graphic design fundamentals right – color, imagery, typography, and composition – and your designs will hit the mark with your audience.